otrack/cloud-computing-infrastructures/abd/README.md

 The `Majority` class contains a skeleton for a quorum system using majority quorums.
 It relies on the `Address` class in JGroups to identify a process.
-The class `Majority` contains a method to return the size of majority and one to pick some majority.
+The class `Majority` contains
+* a method to return the size of majority, and
+* a method to pick a *random* majority among all the nodes in the system.

 **[Task]** Complete the `Majority` class.